How to empower staff for the long-term

 For example, working in an office could help you get a certificate in business administration.
 Working on a farm could count towards a qualification in agriculture or mechanics.
 Working as a volunteer with teenagers may get you a certificate in youth work.
 RPL applies for both paid and unpaid work.”

 In short, whatever your business or industry, it is possible for your employees to potentially attain a relevant qualification in line with the work they have done with you.
 The extent and type of work will impact this, but it is nevertheless a possibility.
 Furthermore, as stated before, this could also come from unpaid work that has been done alongside their role or for fun outside of work.
+While many would see this as a solution focused on the individual, it is just as applicable as a whole business solution; consider the broader, long-term advantages of upskilling staff en mass is superb.

 What does it do for the staff member?